Lake Central High School: Demographics

 33.7% of the students qualified for free or reduced-cost lunch.
-For 2017-18, Lake Central was a Title I school.
+For 2017–18, Lake Central was a Title I school.

 Renovations

-Lake Central High School underwent many renovations from 2011-2016.
+Lake Central High School underwent many renovations from 2011 to 2016.
 In November 2011, voters of the Tri-Town community passed a building referendum to renovate and rebuild the school.
-The referendum, in which Lake Central and the district's Protsman Elementary School was renovated and rebuilt, was for $160,000,000.
+The referendum, in which Lake Central and the district's Protsman Elementary School were renovated and rebuilt, was for $160,000,000.
 All academic areas of the school were rebuilt or improved, followed by fine arts and many new athletic facilities to help bring the school up to modern standards.
 This renovation was the first major and most recent renovation to the school, which opened its doors in 1967.

 Athletics

-Lake Central is a member of the Indiana High School Athletic Association (IHSAA) and the Duneland Athletic Conference (DAC), and offers its students twenty different school-sanctioned sports.
+Lake Central is a member of the Indiana High School Athletic Association (IHSAA) and the Duneland Athletic Conference (DAC), and offers its students twenty-two different school-sanctioned sports.
 The nickname for Lake Central's athletic teams is the "Indians."
-The school has won seven IHSAA State Championships.
-These championships include: 1987 Boys' Swimming, 1992 Softball, 1994 Girls' Basketball, 2002 Softball, 2004 Softball, 2010 Boys' Soccer, and 2012 Baseball.